 - "What should I be doing during different stages of the course (before, during, and after)?"

-The following three steps of the Teach Phase will help you answer these and other common questions and provide you with best practices, timelines, and recommended strategies to prepare you for the unique teaching needs of the online environment.
+The following steps of the Teach Phase provide the best practices, timelines, and recommended strategies in preparation for the unique teaching needs of the online environment.

 [click on the steps below to expand detail]